shoelace-style/shoelace/docs/resources/community.md

 - Ask for help
 - Share ideas and get feedback
 - Show the community what you're working on
-- Hang out with other designers, developers, and Shoelace users
+- Learn more about the project, its values, and its roadmap

 <sl-button type="primary" href="https://github.com/shoelace-style/shoelace/discussions" target="_blank">
   Join the Discussion